CarbonPackages/Carbon.ColorPicker.OKLCH/README.md

 # Carbon.ColorPicker.OKLCH

 Color picker for Neos CMS who saves the color in the [`OKLCH`] color space.
+It also provide an eel helper to convert `HEX` colors to `OKLCH`.

 There are many options on how the picker should look like: